a

 “Ur was indeed given kingship, but it was not given an eternal reign.
 From time immemorial, since the Land was founded, until people multiplied, who has ever seen a reign of kingship that would take precedence for ever?”

-From alienating the people from their gods through deception, it was but a small step to deceive the people about the source of divine knowledge and truth.
-Even though truthfulness had always been proclaimed a sacred gift from the world of the spirit, in the words of the traders and their god Ea [Akkadian name for the Sumerian Enki], Deceit had suddenly been declared a divinely decreed attribute, a me.
+From alienating the people from their gods through deception, it was but a small step for the rulers to deceive the people about the source of divine knowledge and truth.
+Even though truthfulness had always been proclaimed a sacred gift from the world of the spirit, in the words of the traders and their god Ea [Akkadian name for the Sumerian Enki], deceit had suddenly been declared a divinely decreed attribute, a me [its ancient Mesopotamian name].
 It is not openly stated in the texts that deceit had trumped truth, that had wisely never been declared.
 Instead, the issue was solved in a very simple way: by no longer mentioning truth.
 Whence in the pre-commercial, pre-civilized epoch truth had been the highest good, a gift from supreme god of heaven Anu, in the new world order the art of deception was glorified.

 The Babylonian Empire

-This change in ethics became unmistakably clear in the foundational myth of Adapa, the loyal servant of the god of commerce Ea, who told Adapa deceitfully not to accept the food and drink god of heaven Anu would offer him because he would surely die.
-When upon Adapa’s refusal of the food and water of life offered to him Anu asked him for the reason, Adapa replied with the pitiful excuse:
+This change of ethics became unmistakably clear in the foundational myth of Adapa, the loyal servant of the demigod of commerce Ea, who told Adapa deceitfully not to accept the food and drink god of heaven Anu would offer him because he would surely die.
+Upon Adapa’s refusal of the food and water of life offered to him, Anu asked him for the reason.
+Adapa replied with the pitiful excuse:

 “Ea my lord told me: “Do not eat, do not drink!”

-Adapa was refused life and chased away from heaven’s doors but, for his refusal to accept the food and water of life, the god of commerce’s scribe pronounced the obedient servant the wisest among men.
+Adapa was refused life and chased away from heaven’s doors but, as a result of his refusal to accept the food and water of life, the demigod of commerce’s scribe pronounced the obedient servant the wisest among men.

 “Holy Inana received deceit, the rebel lands, kindness, being on the move, being sedentary.”

-Having planted deceit as an acceptable and divinely given ordinance, of the same order as kindness, deception had been divinely bequeathed and officially condoned, by the goddess of love Inanna in person.
+Having thus planted deceit as a divinely given ordinance, of the same order as kindness, deception had become acceptable and officially condoned, by goddess of love Inana in person.

-With the closure of heaven, the walls of the city - a metaphor for the laws of the ruler - thus became the sole point of reference for the inhabitants of the civilized world.
-The truth from the divine source within had been effectively muzzled; from now on understanding was tied to the voice from the palace and its financial enablers.
-This alienation from the heart was the starting point of humanity’s alienation from the entire natural world.
+After arriving at Uruk, Gilgamesh told the banished boatman to inspect the walls of the city.
+With the closure of the realm of the divine, these walls - a metaphor for the laws of the ruler - thus became the sole point of reference for civilization.
+The wisdom from the divine source within had been effectively muzzled; from now on understanding was tied to the voice from the palace and its financial enablers.
+This alienation from the heart was at the same time the starting point of humanity’s alienation from its natural environment.

 It took till Nabonidus’ reign over Babylonia, in the middle of the 6th century BC, for Adapa’s wisdom to be publicly questioned, by the king himself, who probably had consumed food or water of life: